mkarampatsis/md2json/input/Ex1.md

 ## Chapter
 IF-ELIF-ELSE
 ## Subchapter
-Syntax of the if statement
+Syntax of the if statemen

 ## Introduction